Alfresco/docs-alfresco/content-services/latest/develop/extension-packaging.md

 title: Extension packaging (modules)
 ---

 Extensions can be packaged as loadable modules.
-These modules are registered with Alfresco Content Services and can be viewed from the Admin Console or the Share Admin Tools.
+These modules are registered with Content Services and can be viewed from the Admin Console or the Share Admin Tools.

 There are two main types of extension that can be packaged as modules: Platform and Share extensions.
 For modules,